 Following a return to Australia for one final tour, the band decided to call it quits.
 Tony Cahill (replacement drummer) moved to America; Dick Diamonde retired from music completely.
 Stevie remained in Australia and established a solo career before he fell to the ravages of alcohol and drug dependency.
 Meantime Harry and George returned to England to work as freelance writers and producers to pay off the debts.
 They returned to Australia in 1973 and reunited with Ted Albert and became the house producers for his new Albert Productions record label, writing for and/or producing many chart-topping acts including Stevie Wright, Rose Tattoo, Cheetah, William Shakespeare, The Angels, and of course ACDC.
 Vanda and Young wrote the 1973 hit "Evie" for Stevie Wright and John Paul Young’s “Love Is in the Air, “among many others.

 In 1986 the original lineup of the Easybeats including Snowy Fleet, got back together for six-week national tour and performed to sell-out houses around the country.
 Stevie was back in good health and even performed his famous leaps and backflips.
 In 2002 he appeared in Long Way To The Top tour and 2003 he was back on the road with the Hard Road Tour with Matt Taylor, Kevin Borich, Harry Brus, Max Merritt and Russell Morris.
-Stevie Wright passed away in December 2015 aged 68.
+Stevie Wright passed away in December 2015 aged 68; and George Young died in 2017.

 Worth a listen: